 Only students enrolled in this section are permitted to attend class.
 Attendance (both physical and mental) is key to your success in this class.
 Your grade is largely contingent on your presence and participation in class.
 Listen, take notes, and ask questions.
-Much of the material presented in lecture is not found in your readings.
+Much of the material presented in class is not found in your readings.
 If you miss class for whatever reason, it is your responsibility to obtain notes from a classmate; the instructor will not provide notes in any circumstance.
 If you miss class, you will not be able to make up any in-class work or extra credit opportunities.
+Late assignments are not accepted unless you discuss with Nicole at least 24 hours BEFORE the deadline.